Best Succulent Soil Reviewed - with Buying Guide (2023)

 Cactus and Succulent Soil Mix - Classic Blend (Mini Bag) by “rePotme”

-Besides insects and pathogen resistance, it drains well while still absorbing enough amount of water for your succulents.
+Besides insect and pathogen resistance, it drains well while still absorbing enough amount of water for your succulents.
 It still holds onto enough water that your succulents need without any risk of rotting.

 One other feature of this product is that it comes in a sealable bag.
 So you can save the remaining mix from contamination.